 Housing Recommendations for Corydoras

-A 30 gallon aquarium is best for most species, although pygmy Corys such as C. hastatus, C. habrosus and C. pygmaeus can be kept in smaller aquariums.
+A 30-gallon aquarium is best for most species, although pygmy Corys such as C. hastatus, C. habrosus and C. pygmaeus can be kept in smaller aquariums.
 Because these fish like to congregate in groups, open areas should be available near the front of the tank.
 Some cover should also be provided for them to take refuge in.
 Substrate should be sand or fine gravel with rounded edges.
 Avoid jagged materials that could damage their barbels as they forage along the bottom.

-Corydoras, Brochis and Aspidoras catfish are shoaling fish, meaning they like to hang out together.
-Different species can be mixed and they will often group together.
+Corydoras, Brochis and Aspidoras species are shoaling fish, meaning they like to hang out together.
+Different species can be mixed, and they will often group together.
 For best results, they should be purchased in groups of 5 or more.
 These catfish will sometimes dart to the surface to gulp air.
 This behavior is normal, however, gasping at the surface constantly may be an indication of water quality problems or low oxygen content.
 Unlike many catfish, which are nocturnal and can be secretive, Corys and their relatives tend to be out and about during the daytime.
 They can be kept with most peaceful community fish.
-Because different species attain various sizes as adults, species selection should be based on tank size and the types of fish you keep.
+Different species attain various sizes as adults, so species selection should be based on tank size and the types of fish you keep.
 Always consult an aquarium expert before buying any new fish for your aquarium.

 What Do Corydoras Eat?

 Corydoras catfish and their relatives are omnivores and typically feed on the bottom, although it is not uncommon for them to learn to come to the surface for food when hungry.
 Aqueon Bottom Feeder Tablets, Shrimp Pellets, Tropical Granules and Algae Rounds are all excellent foods for these catfish.
-For best results feed a variety of high quality foods, and rotate your fishes’ diet daily.
+For best results, feed a variety of high-quality foods and rotate your fishes’ diet daily.
 Feed only what your fish can consume in 2 to 3 minutes, once or twice a day.